The Feng Shui Adjustment

 Act I: The Chaotic Space

-The sharp scent of designer candles and freshly steamed curtains filled Chloe Buckingham’s new apartment as she flounced dramatically onto the overstuffed sofa.
+The scent of designer candles and freshly steamed curtains filled Chloe Buckingham’s new apartment as she flounced dramatically onto the overstuffed sofa.
 Her slim fingers flicked idly through her phone, sending bursts of emoji-laden texts to her friends.
 Oversized sunglasses perched atop her honey-blonde head, a signature affectation even when she was indoors.
 Across from her, Joanne Parker adjusted the angle of a floor lamp, pursed her lips, and tried her best not to sigh.

 Joanne was used to demanding clients.
-She’d feng shui’d penthouses, country manors, and on one memorable occasion – even a yacht.
+She’d Feng Shui’d penthouses, country manors, and on one memorable occasion – even a yacht.
 But Chloe Buckingham, heiress and professional socialite, was testing her patience like no one before.

 “So,” Chloe drawled, not looking up, “are you, like, gonna tell me to hang crystals or bang on some wind-chimes or something?”